An Algorithmic Theory of Integer Programming: A General Framework for Improved Complexity

 To obtain $F'_P$, to each $i \in [n]$ attach $\ell(i)$ new leaves.
 To obtain $F''_P$, to each $i \in [n]$ attach a path on $\ell(i)$ new vertices.
 It is easy to verify that we have added $m$ new vertices in both cases, corresponding to the columns of $I$, in such a way that $G_P(A_I) \subseteq \cl(F'_P)$ and $G_P(A_I) \subseteq \cl(F''_P)$.

 Regarding $F'_P$, because we have attached new vertices only to leaves (for all other vertices $\ell(i)=0$), the height of $F'_P$ is at most one more than the height of $F_P$.
 Regarding $F''_P$, because $\ell(i) \leq \height(F_P)$, we have $\height(F''_P) \leq 2\height(F_P)$, and we have not increased the number of non-degenerate vertices on any path, so $\ttd(F''_P) = \ttd(F_P)$.
 (Specifically, on every root-leaf path we have made its old leaf degenerate, and the new leaf is a new non-degenerate vertex, while all other new vertices are degenerate.) \end{proof} In Section~\ref{sec:almostlinear} we will need a few more observations about the tree $F''_P$ in the previous Lemma.
 First, consider again the proof of the Primal Decomposition Lemma (Lemma~\ref{lem:decomposition}).
-The next proposition easily follows from it: \begin{proposition} Let $A$, $F$, $A_i$ and $F_i$, $i \in [d]$, be as in Lemma~\ref{lem:decomposition}.
+The next proposition easily follows from it: \begin{proposition} Let $A$, $F$, $A_i$ and $F_i$, $i \in [d]$, be as in Definition~\ref{def:primal-decomp}.
 Let $P \subseteq F$ be a path on $k_1(F)$ vertices containing the root of $F$.
 Then $\{F_i\}_{i \in [d]}$ are the connected components of $F \setminus P$. \qedhere \end{proposition} Then, the following is easily derived from the proof of Lemma~\ref{lem:feas_td}: \begin{proposition} Let $A$, $F$, and $F''_P$ be as in Lemma~\ref{lem:feas_td}.
-For any $\ell \in [\ttd(F)-1]$, let $E_\ell$ be obtained from $A_I$ by $\ell$ applications of Lemma~\ref{lem:decomposition}, i.e., $E_1 \in \{A^1_1, \dots, A^1_{d_1}\}$ where $A_1, \dots, A_d$ are obtained by decomposing $A_I$ using $F''_P$, $E_2 \in \{A^2_1, \dots, A^2_{d_2}\}$ where $A^2_1, \dots, A^2_{d_2}$ are obtained by decomposing $E_1$ and the respective $\td$-decomposition from the previous step, and so on.
-Then $E_\ell$ is of the form $(E'_\ell~I)$. \end{proposition} \begin{proof} By the construction of $F''_P$, on any root-leaf path, all vertices belonging to $[n]$ (corresponding to the columns of $A$) come before vertices belonging to $[n+1,n+m]$ (corresponding to the columns of $I$).
+For any level $\ell \in [\ttd(F)-1]$, any block $E$ of the block decomposition of $A_I$ along $F''_P$ is of the form $(E'_\ell~I)$.
+(A block at level $1$ is one of the blocks $A_i$; a block at level $2$ is a block of the decomposition of $A_i$ along $F_i$, and so on.) \end{proposition} \begin{proof} By the construction of $F''_P$, on any root-leaf path, all vertices belonging to $[n]$ (corresponding to the columns of $A$) come before vertices belonging to $[n+1,n+m]$ (corresponding to the columns of $I$).
 Thus, if $\ttd(F) \geq 2$, the vertices from $[n+1,n+m]$ are never contained in the path $P$ from the root to the first non-degenerate vertex, and do not become part of the $\bar{A}_i$ block. \end{proof}

 Combining Lemmas~\ref{lem:feas_A_I} and~\ref{lem:feas_td} then immediately yields that for matrices with bounded $\td_P$ and $\td_D$, ``feasibility is as easy as optimization'', where optimization is problem~\eqref{IP} when an initial solution is provided.
 This means that it is sufficient to focus on improving algorithms realizing the augmentation procedure and any time complexity improvements there will translate to improvements for~\eqref{IP}. \begin{corollary}[Feasibility as easy as optimization for $\td_P$ and $\td_D$] If there is an algorithm which, given an instance of~\eqref{IP}, a $\td$-decomposition $F_P$ of $G_P(A)$ (or, $F_D$ of $G_D(A)$), and a feasible solution $\vex_0$ of~\eqref{IP}, solves the given instance in time